airshipit/spyglass/doc/source/getting_started.rst

 List of Generated Site Manifests:
 ---------------------------------
-The spyglass uses the plugin data source to generate the following site
+The Spyglass uses the plugin data source to generate the following site
 manifests:

 - site-definition.yaml